 I already knew award winning blogger Full to the Brum, and it was lovely to meet James and Ellen aka Eat with Ellen and Ryan aka Brummie Gourmand.
 In addition to eating great food we also talked about food and blogging and learning how to use proper cameras and the pros and cons of the iPhone to take photos of food.
 It was a very social brunch.

-This was my first time to Nomad and I thoroughly enjoyed the food and the company.
-The menu changes constantly, and with advance notice, Nomad can cater for pescatarian, vegetarian and gluten-free diets.
+This was my first time here and I thoroughly enjoyed the food and the company.
+The menu changes constantly, and with advance notice, The Wilderness can usually cater for pescatarian, vegetarian and gluten-free diets.
 Always phone to check first.

 The bugs were crickets and had been added to the crunchy honey concoction that is a Nomad secret recipe.
 Probably.
 You will not find them in any cereal packet you buy at the supermarket.
 The boxes used by Nomad are for serving purposes only.
 Although I have heard of infestations of moth pupae in porridge oats.
 But not at Nomad.